 An erection occurs when muscles undergo relaxation, allowing blood to flow in (2).
 Sildenafil (Viagra) or Nitroglycerine are thought to be drugs used to treat erectile dysfunction (11).

-Impotence may be physiological that is psychogenic and pathological, which occurs as a complication of cardiovascular diseases and should be treated accordingly.
+Impotence may be physiological which is psychogenic and pathological, which occurs as a complication of cardiovascular diseases and should be treated accordingly.

 Sildenafil and Nitroglycerin

 Sildenafil or Viagra is orally effective with approximately 30 minutes duration of action and is capable of producing an erection that is penetrative enough (3).
 It should be taken 30 to 40 minutes before intercourse (4).
 The half-life of Viagra is between 2 to 4 hours.
 The side effects of Sildenafil are mainly due to its vasodilatory actions.

 Common side effects of Viagra include: flushing, headaches, nasal congestion, impaired vision, increased intraocular pressure, photophobia, and prolong usage may cause priapism, a painful and lasting erection, heart attack, and ventricular arrhythmias (5).

 Very rarely, but people do experience cyanopsia where everything appears to be tinged with blue; this is because Sildenafil is a phosphodiesterase inhibitor, and a similar enzyme is also present in the eye, known as phosphodiesterase 6, is also inhibited by it.